davidharting/coordinates/README.md

 # coordinates
-Web service that converts Euclidian coordinates to polar coordinates.
+Web service that converts Cartesian coordinates to polar coordinates.